KirkDJohnson/Wireshark/README.md

 <img src="https://github.com/KirkDJohnson/Wireshark/assets/164972007/b5a20e87-9c74-409a-a7bb-76fe36420ca2" alt="Wireshark Mal Analysis"/>
 <br />
 <br />
-Knowing that I dealing with a Log4J exploit PCAP, the exploit leveerage the Java Naming and Directory Interface (jndi) vulnerbility, so I thought that would be a good filter to start with (ip contains "jndi") <br/>
+Knowing that I dealing with a Log4J exploit PCAP, the exploit leverages a Java Naming and Directory Interface (jndi) vulnerability, so I thought that would be a good filter to start with (ip contains "jndi") <br/>
 <img src="https://github.com/KirkDJohnson/Wireshark/assets/164972007/1c9cea18-0c98-40ea-9700-97f542ce0d89"  alt="Wireshark Mal Analysis"/>
 <br />
 <br />
-After seeing a response from the filter through http (clear text), I was able to further examine the http POST packet and found the User-Agent that first tried to deploy the exploit.  <br/>
+After seeing a response from the filter in clear text, I was able to further examine the http POST packet and found the User-Agent that first tried to deploy the exploit and took note of it for further investigation  <br/>
 <img src="https://github.com/KirkDJohnson/Wireshark/assets/164972007/daee5119-30b0-4487-b10d-f9b0efa41c12"  alt="Wireshark Mal Analysis"/>
 <br />
 <br />
-Knowing that connections need to make the TCP handshake I filtered to see if the server syncronished (step 1) or created a new conenction signaling a potentioanl C2 server and successful exploit which was not the case. <br/>
+Knowing that connections need to make the TCP handshake I filtered to see if the server synchronized (step 1 of the handshake) or created a new connection signaling a potentioanl C2 server <br/>
 <img src="https://github.com/KirkDJohnson/Wireshark/assets/164972007/aafd9ff4-0806-46bb-9200-fbac229d7b32"  alt="Wireshark Mal Analysis"/>
 <br />
 <br />
-After confirming no compromise, I went back to the User-Agent field and decoded the base-64 script using the online tool CyberChef <br/>
+After confirming there was no compromise, I went back to the User-Agent field and decoded the base-64 script using the online tool CyberChef <br/>
 <img src="https://github.com/KirkDJohnson/Wireshark/assets/164972007/9eb3698e-4f9a-4d1d-a694-c04845f6108d"  alt="Wireshark Mal Analysis"/>
 <br />
 <br />